nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 ### --require-explicit-completion

-By default, Nx Cloud will monitor the main CI job and once it completes it will complete the associated CIPE object on the Nx Cloud side.
+By default, Nx Cloud will monitor the main CI job and once that completes it will complete the associated CIPE object on the Nx Cloud side.
 You can disable this by passing `--require-explicit-completion`.
 In this case, you will have to add `npx nx-cloud complete-ci-run`.